 Vicki’s five homeschool high schoolers are all graduated from college now, even her youngest, Seth and his newlywed wife, Caroline.
 Seth and Caroline loved their years of homeschooling.
 College was a big change for them both but they loved it and made the most of their experiences there by getting involved in college activities and mentoring relationships.
 They also made lots of friends.

+There’s more to success in college than successful academics.
 From the many experiences they or their friends had, Seth and Caroline offered to share some safety tips for homeschool high schoolers who will head off to college (or anywhere in the big, wide world).

 So here are Seth and Caroline’s tips for college safety and fun for homeschool graduates